 The lighting conditions depend on the actual competition site.
-As the league moves towards natural lighting conditions, SPL fields will be placed near or under windows where possible.
-Whether or not window lighting is used, ceiling lights will be provided as necessary to ensure that most of the field is never darker than 300 Lux (400 Lux preferred) during competition venue opening hours.
+As the league moves towards natural lighting conditions, SPL fields will-venue.
+SPL fields should be placed near or under windows where possible.
+Whether or not window lighting is used, ceiling lights will should be provided as necessary to ensure that most of the field is never darker than 300 Lux (400 Lux preferred)during competition venue opening hours.
 Local organizers should discuss with the technical committee if additional lighting will be needed to meet the minimum lighting requirements.